belongtothenight/CF_Code/src/final/README.md

 ![](multimedia/Interface_3.png)

-In this mode, it's going to display the shape of bifurcation diagram after the user clicked "Reset".
+In this mode, it's going to display the shape of bifurcation diagrams after the user clicked "Reset".